Salmonella Holiday Illness Claims

 caused by salmonella food poisoning.
 The prevalence of salmonellosis contracted

-in the resorts listed below is higher than in most other holiday destinations visited
+in certain resorts can be higher than in most other holiday destinations visited

 by UK tourists.